jayrajmulani/terraform-gcp-ci-cd/README.md

 ### Deployment Pipelines

-For deployment, we run 3 different pipelines via Github Action to serve 3 main purpose.
+For deployment, we run 4 different pipelines via Github Action to serve 4 main purpose.
 Based on the gitflow above we have 3 critical branches: `dev`, `release` and `main`

 1. Branch Protection

+This pipeline maintains sanity of the codebase and protects the branches by restricting introduction of certain errors.

 On Pull request created or reopened that targets either the `dev`, `release` or `main` branches, a github action pipeline will run which will run linting using ESLint and tests using Mocha.
 The pull requests will be allowed to merge only after these tasks pass successfully.
-This pipeline maintains sanity of the codebase and protects the branches by restricting introduction of certain errors.

 2. Pre-release Deployment

-The purpose of this pipeline is to create a pre-release environment, build, deploy and verify the release just before launching it to production.
-This allows to verify if the changes are stable in an environment which closely resembles production.
+The primary objective of this pipeline is to establish a pre-release environment, where it builds, deploys, and verifies the release just prior to its production launch.
+This process enables us to confirm the stability of the changes in an environment closely mirroring the production environment.

 Whenever a pull request is merged to `release` branch, the pre-release pipeline is triggered.
+- Run ESLint: The linting tool ESLint is used to run linting on the changed files.
+- Run Tests using Mocha: The testing tool Mocha is used to run tests.
+- Build Docker: A Docker image is built with a pre-release tag.
+- Push Image to DockerHub: The image created in the earlier step is uploaded to DockerHub (or any other container registery)
+- Provision resources using Terraform: Once the docker image is ready, Terraform scripts are run to provision relevant resources.
+These resources are for pre-release and are different from production Terraform is idempotent and hence if resources are already created, this step is skipped.
+- Configure resources using Ansible: Once the resources are available, Ansible is used to configure dependencies on the createed resource.
+Ansible is also idempotent and hence if there is no change in configuration this step performs no changes.
+- Run deployment: Finally, the docker image is pulled on the resources created and runs the docker container which serves the wesbite on the specified port.

 3. Production Deployment

+This pipeline is used for production deployment.

+Whenever a pull request is merged to `main` branch, the production pipeline is triggered.
+- Run ESLint: The linting tool ESLint is used to run linting on the changed files.
+- Run Tests using Mocha: The testing tool Mocha is used to run tests.
+- Build Docker: A Docker image is built with a new version tag that uses semantic versioning (x.x.x). _latest_ tag is also tagged to this new image.
+- Push Image to DockerHub: The image created in the earlier step is uploaded to DockerHub (or any other container registery)
+- Create release on Github: A release tag is created on the `main` branch at the given commit
+- Provision resources using Terraform: Once the docker image is ready, Terraform scripts are run to provision relevant resources.
+These resources are for production and are different from pre-release.
+Terraform is idempotent and hence if resources are already created, this step performs no operations.
+- Configure resources using Ansible: Once the resources are available, Ansible is used to configure dependencies on the createed resource.
+Ansible is also idempotent and hence if there is no change in configuration this step performs no operations.
+- Run deployment: Finally, the docker image is pulled on the resources created and runs the docker container which serves the wesbite on the specified port.

+4. Monitoring Health [Stretch Goal]

+This pipeline is used to periodically monitor the resources and the website.
+If the website is unreachable for the end user, new resources are created and latest version is deployed automatically to reduce manual intervention and keep downtime to the very minimum.

+Whenever a production deployment pipeline is succedded, a health-check cron job is started which runs every minute.

+If this health-check succeeds, there is no action and the cron continues to execute.

+If this health-check fails, an alert is sent to the communication channels for the engineers to start investigation and perform any manual intervention if needed.
+Meanwhile this pipeline starts the process of automatically bringing the website back up by creating a completely new resource.
+- Provision resources using Terraform: Terraform scripts are run to provision relevant resources.
+These resources are for production and are different from existing production resources.
+- Configure resources using Ansible: Once the resources are available, Ansible is used to configure dependencies on the createed resource.
+- Run deployment: Finally, the latest docker image is pulled on the resources created and runs the docker container which serves the wesbite on the specified port.
+- Migrate traffic to new resources: The loadbalancer is then configured to route traffic from the old resources to the new resources that are setup in the previous step
+- Deployment pipeline succeeded: The deployment pipeline is considered succeded and this triggers the health-check again
+- Clean up old resources using Terraform: In this step server and application logs are pushed to cloud storage for investigation.
+Old resources are then destroyed using Terraform to reduce costs.